maptalks/maptalks.tileclip/README.md

     referrer?: string;//fetch referrer
-    headers?: Record<string, string>;// fetch headers params. if need fetchOptions?: Record<string, any>;//fetch options. if need, If it exists, headers will be ignored timeout?: number;//fetch timeout
+    headers?: Record<string, string>;// fetch headers params. if need fetchOptions?: Record<string, any>;//fetch options. if need, If it exists, headers will be ignored timeout?: number;//fetch timeout if need
     indexedDBCache?: boolean;//cache tile data by IndexedDB }

 export type returnResultType = {
-    returnUint32Buffer?:boolean;// to Unit32 ArrayBuffer
+    returnUint32Buffer?:boolean;//return to Unit32 ArrayBuffer
-    returnBlobURL?: boolean;// to return [Blob URL by createObjectURL() ](https://developer.mozilla.org/zh-CN/docs/Web/API/URL/createObjectURL_static)? **When the blob URL is no longer in use, be sure to destroy its value** [revokeObjectURL()](https://developer.mozilla.org/zh-CN/docs/Web/API/URL/revokeObjectURL_static)
+    returnBlobURL?: boolean;// to return Blob URL by createObjectURL() When the blob URL is no longer in use, be sure to destroy its value revokeObjectURL()
 }

 ```